brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 ## In closing

-The core idea behind dependency injection is very simple, yet it allows for better maintainable, testable and decoupled code to be written.
+The core idea behind dependency injection is very simple, yet allows for better maintainable, testable and decoupled code to be written.

 Because it's such a powerful pattern, it's only natural that lots of tools emerge around it.